maryglover/wpu-bio231/README.md

----
-title: 'Welcome to BIO 231!'
+# Welcome to BIO 231!
-output:
-  html_document
-layout: default
----

 ## Spring 2024